History of Belarus: Republic of Central Lithuania

-The Republic of Central Lithuania was a short-lived political entity, which was the last attempt to restore Lithuania in the historical confederacy state (it was also supposed to create Lithuania Upper and Lithuania Lower).
+The Republic of Central Lithuania was a short-lived political entity within a territory now split between modern Lithuania and Belarus.
+It was the last attempt to restore Lithuania in the historical confederacy state (it was also supposed to create Lithuania Upper and Lithuania Lower).
 The republic was created in 1920 following the staged rebellion of soldiers of the 1st Lithuanian–Belarusian Division of the Polish Army under Lucjan Żeligowski.
 Centered on the historical capital of the Grand Duchy of Lithuania, Vilna (Vilnius, Wilno), for 18 months the entity served as a buffer state between Poland, upon which it depended, and Lithuania, which claimed the area.
 After a variety of delays, a disputed election took place on 8 January 1922, and the territory was annexed to Poland. Żeligowski later in his memoir which was published in London in 1943 condemned the annexation of Republic by Poland, as well as the policy of closing Belarusian schools and general disregard of Marshal Józef Piłsudski's confederation plans by Polish ally.

 Belarusian Soviet Republic and West Belarus

 Some time in 1918 or 1919, Sergiusz Piasecki returned to Belarus, joining Belarusian anti-Soviet units, the "Green Oak" (in Polish, Zielony Dąb), led by Ataman Wiaczesław Adamowicz (pseudonym: J. Dziergacz).
 When on 8 August 1919, the Polish Army captured Minsk, Adamowicz decided to work with them.
 Thus Belarusian units were created, and Piasecki was transferred to a Warsaw school of infantry cadets.
 In the summer of 1920, during the Polish–Soviet War, Piasecki fought in the Battle of Radzymin.

 The frontiers between Poland, which had established an independent government after World War I, and the former Russian Empire were not recognized by the League of Nations.
-Poland's Józef Piłsudski, who envisioned the formation of an Intermarium federation as a Central and East European bloc that would be a bulwark against Germany to the west and Russia to the east, carried out a Kiev Offensive into Ukraine in 1920.
+Poland's Józef Piłsudski, who envisioned the formation of an Intermarium federation as a Central and East European bloc that would be a bulwark against Germany to the west and Russia to the east, carried out a Kiev offensive into Ukraine in 1920.
 This met with a Red Army counter-offensive that drove into Polish territory almost to Warsaw, Minsk itself was re-captured by the Soviet Red Army on 11 July 1920 and a new Byelorussian Soviet Socialist Republic was declared on 31 July 1920.
 Piłsudski, however, halted the Soviet advance at the Battle of Warsaw and resumed his eastward offensive.
 Finally the Treaty of Riga, ending the Polish–Soviet War, divided Belarus between Poland and Soviet Russia.
 Over the next two years, the People's Republic of Belarus prepared a national uprising, ceasing the preparations only when the League of Nations recognized the Soviet Union's western borders on 15 March 1923.
 The Soviets terrorised Western Belarus, the most radical case being Soviet raid on Stołpce.
 Poland created Border Protection Corps in 1924.